Peter-Slump/django-keycloak/docs/scenario/migrating.rst

 Migrating from Django Auth to Keycloak
 ======================================

+There are some tools available which can help by migrating a running project to Keycloak.

 --------
 Add user
 --------

-A management command is available to add a local user to Keycloak.
+A management command is available to create a Keycloak user based on a local one.

 .. code:: bash